-In 1926, the site, containing an area of 59 acres, was set aside as a national park, and placed under the control of the Department of the Interior.
+In 1926, the site, containing an area of fifty-nine acres, was set aside as a national historic park.
 Since that time considerable restoration work has been carried out, and important historical facts relating to the fort commemorated by the erection of suitable memorials.
-The original pentagonal earthworks are still in a good state of preservation, and one of the former bomb-proof shelters have been partially restored.
+The original pentagonal earthworks are still in a good state of preservation, and one of the former bomb-proof shelters has been partially restored.

-About 400 yards north of the fort is a remarkable arrangement of entrenchments, consisting of a deep base fosse running across the ridge, widened in two areas so as to include two massive gunemplacements for cannon and mortars.
-At each end of this fosse a long trench extends, with zig-zags, in the direction of the fort, terminating in a number of musket pits with small communicating trenches.
-Until recently this system has been described as "Monckton's Lines", believed to have been used by the British in their attack on the fort in 1755.
-This has recently been proved to be an error, as a result of the discovery of plans of the engineer Brewse in Windsor Castle library.
-These plans show that Monckton's lines were situated at a considerable distance to the northeast of these works, and were much smaller and simpler.
+About 400 yards north of the fort is a remarkable arrangement of entrenchments.
+Until recently this system has been described as "Monckton's Lines," believed to have been used by the British in their attack on the fort in 1755.
+This recently has been proved to be an error, as a result of the discovery of plans of the engineer Brewse in Windsor Castle library.
+These plans show that Monckton's lines were situated at considerable distance to the northeast of these works, and were much smaller and simpler.
 It is, therefore, believed that the elaborate trench system just described was developed by the British as an advanced line of defence for Fort Cumberland.

 In 1935, a museum was constructed by the Dominion Government near the entrance to the fort.
-The museum, which is now open to the public, contains an interesting series of exhibits relating to the historic Isthmus of Chignecto and surrounding country, especially during the period of conflict between British and French in the mid-eighteenth century, and during the period of the American Revolutionary War.
+The museum is now open to the public, and contains an interesting series of exhibits relating to the historic Isthmus of Chignecto and surrounding country, especially during the period of conflict between British and French in the mideighteenth century, and during the period of the American Revolutionary War.